“Too many people overvalue what they are not and undervalue what they are.”

 My advice is: you can’t change them (the men in your office), you can only change yourself.
 Pick your fights and avoid fueling their negative stereotypes.
 In other words, don’t be overly emotional, focus on facts and not personalities, etc. If you continue to be frustrated, look for work someplace else.
 “Don’t compromise yourself,” the legendary singer Janis Joplin once said.
 “You’re all you’ve got.”

 Don’t let your gender be an excuse.
 Joel has successfully coached many women, and he can help you reach your full potential too.
-Click here to learn more about leadership coaching for women.
+To learn more, you can read his book Getting Ahead: Three Steps to Take Your Career to the Next Level or learn more at leadership coaching for women.